MuhammadZihni/sorpiart-teamEfyp/README.md

 # sorpiart
 Raspberry Pi Project on “Learning & Creating Art with Sound”.
 This project is to encourage children from the age of 5 - 12 years to expand their knowledge about the different types of sounds.
-We hope it will help to stimulate their brain growth by exposing them to different types of sounds.

 ## Features
 **Music Maker:**